-We don’t have to pretend the dead were saints or that they were perfect.
+From songs, to places, to a particular hot sauce that they always put on their food, sharing stories is a way to keep memories of loved ones alive.
 We can remember the foibles or frustrations as well as the times they made us laugh, or feel safe, happy, or loved.
-It’s important to remember them, and to share these.